Kludex/mangum/docs/index.md

 handler = AWSLambdaMiddleware(app)  # optionally set debug=True
 ```

 For this example, you would need to specify your lambda event handler as `asgi.handler`.

+**Note**: This platform middleware can also use an optional `debug` argument to return unhandled errors raised by the application.
+It should NOT be enabled outside of development.

 ### Azure Functions